jamesp-epcc/tier2-safe-docs/safe-guide-users.rst

-If you are a PI or Project Manager, you will have access to additional reports to generate information on whole projects or groups as well as your own usage and the usage of the Tier-2 facilities as a whole.
+If you are a PI or Project Manager, you will have access to additional reports to generate information on whole projects or groups as well as your own usage and the usage of the Cirrus facility as a whole.